1988–89 Los Angeles Kings season: Offseason

-NHL Draft
+NHL draft

 Wayne Gretzky trade

 On August 9, 1988, in a move that drastically changed the dynamics of the NHL, the Oilers traded Gretzky (along with Marty McSorley and Mike Krushelnyski) to the Los Angeles Kings in exchange for Jimmy Carson, Martin Gelinas, $15 million in cash and the Kings' first-round draft picks in 1989 (Jason Miller), 1991 (Martin Rucinsky) and 1993 (Nick Stajduhar).
 "The Trade", as it came to be known, upset Canadians to the extent that New Democratic Party House Leader Nelson Riis demanded that the government block it and Peter Pocklington was burned in effigy.
 Gretzky himself was considered a "traitor" by some Canadians for turning his back on his adopted hometown, his home province and his home country; his motivation was widely rumoured to be the furtherance of his wife's acting career.
 Others believe it was Pocklington who instigated the trade, seeking to benefit personally from the transaction.

 Regular season

 On October 6, 1988, Wayne Gretzky made his debut as a member of the Los Angeles Kings in a game against the Detroit Red Wings.
-Gretzky scored on his first shot, and contributed 3 assists in an 8-2 victory.
+Gretzky scored on his first shot, and contributed 3 assists in an 8–2 victory.
 In Gretzky's first season with the Kings, he led the team in scoring with 168 points on 54 goals and 114 assists, and won his ninth Hart Memorial Trophy as the league's Most Valuable Player.
 He led the Kings to a second-place finish in the Smythe Division with a 42–31–7 record (91 points), and they ranked fourth in the NHL overall.

+Gretzky recorded at least one point in all forty regular season home games, as well as the Kings' six home playoff games.
+No other NHL player has ever accomplished such a feat under a schedule of seventy games or more.

 Gretzky's first season in Los Angeles saw a marked increase in attendance and fan interest in a city not previously known for following hockey.
 The Kings, who then played their home games at the Great Western Forum, named Gretzky their captain (a position he held until his trade to St. Louis in 1996) and boasted numerous sellouts on their way to reaching the 1989 playoffs.